 Results 1–10 of 13 for "Guidelines"X related to "Extend your convention experience: CE..."
-Refine Your Search Refine Your Search TopicEducation (4)Ethics (4)Aging (2)Disability (2) 7 more... [+] Law & psychology (2)Human rights (1)Marriage & divorce (1)Parenting (1)Sexuality (1)Sport & exercise (1)Testing issues (1)Hide detailsDocument TypeGuidelinesXYear2013 (3)2012 (2)2011 (6)2010 (2)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1)Committee on Disability Issues in Psychology (1) Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for the Practice of TelepsychologyThe practice of telepsychology involves consideration of legal requirements, ethical standards, telecommunication technologies, intra- and interagency policies, and other external constraints, as well as the demands of the particular professional context.
+Refine Your Search Refine Your Search TopicEducation (4)Ethics (4)Therapy (2)Aging (1)Disability (1) 1 more... [+] Human rights (1)Hide detailsDocument TypeGuidelinesXYear2013 (2)2012 (3)2011 (2)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1) Results 1–10 of 13 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for the Practice of TelepsychologyThe practice of telepsychology involves consideration of legal requirements, ethical standards, telecommunication technologies, intra- and interagency policies, and other external constraints, as well as the demands of the particular professional context.
 In some situations, one set of considerations may suggest a different course of action than another, and it is the responsibility of the psychologist to balance them appropriately.
-These guidelines aim to assist psychologists in making such decisions.Guidelines 2.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.
-Guidelines 3.Guidelines for Preparing High School Psychology Teachers: Course-Based and Standards-Based ApproachesKey to student success in high school is an effective teacher who has the knowledge and skills to teach the content specified in the discipline’s national standards.Guidelines (January 2012)4.Guidelines for Psychological Evaluations in Child Protection MattersAPA guidelines for psychologists involved in forensic child protection activities, providing an evaluation of abuse, neglect or emotional harm.Guidelines 5.Implementing Regulations Frequently Used in Program ReviewRegulations used for doctoral, internships and postdoctoral programs are reviewed along with the guidelines and principles for accreditation.Guidelines 6.Guidelines and Principles for Accreditation (G&P) RoadmapThe Commission of Accreditation is conducting a survey for public comments regarding training at the doctoral, internship, and postdoctoral level.Guidelines Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Guidelines"X related to "Extend your convention experience: CE..."
+These guidelines aim to assist psychologists in making such decisions.Guidelines (July 2013)2.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.
+Guidelines 3.Guidelines for Preparing High School Psychology Teachers: Course-Based and Standards-Based ApproachesKey to student success in high school is an effective teacher who has the knowledge and skills to teach the content specified in the discipline’s national standards.Guidelines (January 2012)4.Guidelines for Psychological Evaluations in Child Protection MattersAPA guidelines for psychologists involved in forensic child protection activities, providing an evaluation of abuse, neglect or emotional harm.Guidelines 5.Implementing Regulations Frequently Used in Program ReviewRegulations used for doctoral, internships and postdoctoral programs are reviewed along with the guidelines and principles for accreditation.Guidelines 6.Guidelines and Principles for Accreditation (G&P) RoadmapThe Commission of Accreditation is conducting a survey for public comments regarding training at the doctoral, internship, and postdoctoral level.Guidelines 7.Guidelines, Statements and ResolutionsAPA has developed guidelines on mental health and psychosocial support in emergency settings and resolutions against genocide and on culture and gender awareness.Guidelines 8.Ethical Conduct of Behavioral Projects Involving Human Participants by High School StudentsA set of guidelines for high school students on ethical research practices for projects involving human participants.Guidelines (August 2012)9.Guidelines for the Use of Nonhuman Animals in Behavioral Projects in Schools (K-12)Behavioral research informs areas of study from the treatment of human behavioral disorders and drug addiction to stress management and public health policy; from conservation biology and pest control to gerontology and neonatal careGuidelines (February 2013)10.Guidelines for Ethical Conduct in the Care and Use of AnimalsThese guidelines were developed by the American Psychological Association for use by psychologists working with nonhuman animals.
+They are informed by Section 8.09 of the Ethical Principles of Psychologists and Code of Conduct (APA, 2010).Guidelines (February 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 13 for "Guidelines"X related to "Extend your convention experience: CE..."